-As with all bus stations in Myanmar and best laid plans, they are built out of town so that buses don’t clog up the centre.
+As with all bus stations in Myanmar so far and best laid plans, they are built out of town so that buses don’t clog up the centre.

-Take a pleasant walk around the outside of the Grand Palace, but be warned, it’s a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long; an 8-kilometre walk in total!
-This is the last royal palace of the last Burmese dynasty.
+Meander around the outside of the Grand Palace, but be warned, it is a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long, so an 8-kilometre walk in total.

-Tourist admission is US$10, which only gives access to the 1990 reproduction area and to a smaller original area of the palace.
+Tourist admission to the palace is USD$10, which gives access to the 1990 reproduced area and only to a smaller original area of the palace.

 Monastery of Books

-These are text-inscribed stone tablets containing 730 leaves and 1460 pages.
-Apparently, King Mindon had 2,400 monks read the large stone tablets in a non-stop relay, which took almost 6 months!
+These are text-inscribed stone tablets containing 730 leaves and 1,460 pages.
+Apparently, King Mindon had 2,400 monks read the large stone tablets in a non-stop relay, which took almost 6 months.

-The 79 Living Hotel (Between 29th & 30th Street, 79th St | Chan Aye Thar Zan Township)
+Booked 2 nights and stayed 4 as the 79 Living Hotel (between 29th & 30th Street, 79th St | Chan Aye Thar Zan Township) is great value-for-money.

-Booked 2 nights and stayed 4 as the hotel is great value-for-money.

-A comfortable clean room (serviced daily), excellent buffet breakfast, wifi in room (if room is close to router) but also wifi in reception area.
-Central location, across the road from the train station, and about a kilometre from the start of the Grand Palace (not the entrance, that’s further).
+A comfortable clean room (serviced daily), excellent buffet breakfast, wi-fi in the room (if your room is close to router), and also wi-fi in the reception area.
+A central location as the hotel is across the road from the train station and about a kilometre from the start of the Grand Palace – not the palace entrance as that’s further.

-As we arrived early, read the “Bible” to see what would be open for breakfast, which recommended the “V Café” for food and drinks.
-Typically, I steer clear of the restaurant and hotel recommendations as usually, they’re over-priced for the country and not great quality.
-It seems that once an establishment is printed in a travel guide or Tripadvisor, prices go up, and the quality/service decreases.
-Well, this time trying the V Café proved not to be a good choice as my partner ended up with a bout of really good food poisoning, which lasted a full 2 days!
+Well, this time trying the V Café proved not to be a great choice as my partner ended up with a bout of really good food poisoning, which lasted a full 2 days.
 The luck of the draw I guess!
-All that was ordered for breakfast was coffee and a club sandwich each – both tasted pretty good.
+Only ordering coffee and a club sandwich each for breakfast, both tasted pretty good but I wasn’t sick from my sandwich.